fabcoins-dot-info/fabcoins.info/docs/adding-events-release-notes-and-alerts.md

 * [ ] Add the magnet URI to the YAML header in `_releases/0.10.1.md` (brief instructions for creating the link are provided as comments in that file)

-Expected URLs for the Bitcoin Core binaries:
+Expected URLs for the Fabcoin Core binaries:

 Underneath the line 'Expected URLs', paste the URLs you retrieved from Travis CI earlier.

-Note that @laanwj is Wladimir J. van der Laan, who is usually responsible for uploading the Bitcoin Core binaries.
+Note that @laanwj is Wladimir J. van der Laan, who is usually responsible for uploading the Fabcoin Core binaries.
 If someone else is responsible for this release, CC them instead.
 If you don't know who is responsible, ask in
-#bitcoin-dev on Freenode.
+#fabcoin-dev on Freenode.

 9. After creating the pull request, use the Labels menu to assign it the "Releases" label.
-This is important because it's what the Bitcoin Core release manager will be looking for.
+This is important because it's what the Fabcoin Core release manager will be looking for.

 10. After each new Release Candidate (RC) is released, update the